-Depending on the extent of the damages, like the damages from Hurricane Michael, the claim process may be more involved.
-Re-inspections can be a pivotal point in the processing of your claim.
+Depending on the extent of the damages, the claim process may be more involved.
+This is usually the case with large hurricanes such as recent storms Hurricane Michael and Hurricane Irma.
+Reinspections can be a pivotal point in the processing of your claim.

-After the initial inspection where the insurance company field adjuster does a scope of the damages, they submit an estimate to the insurance company that dictates how much your damages will cost to repair.
+After the initial inspection, the insurance company’s adjuster creates a scope of the damages.
+Then they submit an estimate to the insurance company that says how much your damages will cost to repair.
 When you have a public adjuster involved with your claim, the public adjuster also writes an estimate of how much the damages will cost to repair.
 Your public adjuster’s estimate and demand letter are also submitted to your insurance company.
-Your public adjuster or insurance carrier can then request a re-inspection.
-Sentry will typically request that a re-inspection take place to advocate for fair payment on your claim.
+It’s at this point that your public adjuster or insurance carrier can request a reinspection.
+Sentry will typically request that a reinspection take place as part of our advocacy for fair payment on your claim.

 Even if your insurance company has made an undisputed payment, your claim may still be significantly underpaid.
-If your claim is being underpaid, it can leave you with repairs having to be paid for out of pocket.
+If your claim is underpaid, it can leave you on the hook for the cost of some repairs.

-The public adjuster will walk through their estimate, using it to substantiate the damages that need to be repaired.
-They will also review any additional damages that may have appeared after the initial inspection such as cracks, water spots, or mold.
-Your public adjuster will also go over any discrepancies on the pricing of supplies, especially after a natural disaster like Hurricane Michael.
+Sentry’s public adjusters typically walk through the insurance company estimate, using it to substantiate the damages that need to be repaired.
+We will also review any additional damages that may have appeared after the initial inspection, such as cracks, water spots or mold.
+Sentry will go over any discrepancies on the pricing of supplies, especially after a natural disaster like Hurricane Michael.

-Your public adjuster will also advocate for the fair payment on correct coverages.
-For example, if you have a fallen tree removed from on your house, the debris removal cost should be applied to your coverage for dwelling, not coverage for other structures.
-If that cost isn’t applied to the proper coverage, it could result in you having to allocate funds from one coverage to put towards repairs for damages that are covered under a separate coverage.
-Payment being made on incorrect coverages could result in improper repairs due to lack of funds, or further underpayment on your claim if you didn’t have a public adjuster.
+Your public adjuster will advocate for the fair payment on correct coverages.
+For example, if you have a fallen tree removed from your house, the debris-removal cost should be applied to your coverage for the dwelling, not coverage for other structures.
+If that cost isn’t applied to the proper coverage, it could result in you having to use funds from one coverage to pay for repairs covered under a separate coverage.

 When the initial inspection at your property takes place, the insurance company personnel may not have your best interest in mind.
 They represent the insurance company, not the property owner.
 Sentry is on your side and works diligently to ensure that your claim is thoroughly and efficiently handled.
 Sentry represents you throughout the entire claim process to help you at every turn.
-Contact Sentry today, at 844-443-4357 to learn how we can assist you in handling your property damage claim and aiding at your re-inspection.
+Contact Sentry today at 844-443-4357 to learn how we can assist you in handling your property damage claim.